 In defining the Concise Data Definition Language (CDDL), some features have turned up that would be nice to have.
-In the interest of completing this specification in a timely manner, the present document collects nice-to-have features that did not make it into the first RFC for CDDL.
+In the interest of completing this specification in a timely manner, the present document was started to collect nice-to-have features that did not make it into the first RFC for CDDL, RFC 8610.